alex931d/dungeonGameJs/README.md

 ![image](https://i.ibb.co/6WcR9Tf/rwrwaarwwarawr.png)

 ### Introduction
 Welcome to the Dungeon Crawler JavaScript 2D Game GitHub repository!
-This repository houses an exciting dungeon crawler game built entirely in vanilla JavaScript, offering an immersive gaming experience for enthusiasts.
+This repository houses an exciting dungeon crawler game built entirely in vanilla JavaScript.

 ### About the Game
 The dungeon crawler is a classic 2D game that takes players on an epic journey through a maze-like dungeon.
 It combines elements of exploration, combat, and puzzle-solving to provide an engaging gameplay experience.
 With retro-styled graphics and captivating gameplay mechanics, this game is sure to bring back nostalgic memories while offering new challenges.